Gowiem/terraform-workshops/intermediate-terraform/exercises/07/README.md

 We're yet again using our remote state approach here just to help it set in, and to hopefully make this your default approach instead of local state.
 So, let's init our project as we've been before.
 A few things to note as we do so this time, again replacing `[student-alias]` with your assigned alias:

 ```
-$ terraform init -backend-config=./backend.tfvars -backend-config=bucket=rockholla-di-[student-alias]
+$ terraform init -backend-config=./backend.tfvars -backend-config=bucket=tf-intermediate-[student-alias]
 ```

 Another aside before we move forward with this exercise specifically

 We're able to use the `-backend-config` argument as many times as we like, and in multiple contexts.
 That arg can accept one of two things:
   * a path to a file containing HCL name/values, very much like a tfvars file
   * or an explicit setting of a value.
-In the case of `-backend-config=bucket=rockholla-di-[student-alias]` we're providing an explicit value setting along with our `backend.tfvars`
+In the case of `-backend-config=bucket=tf-intermediate-[student-alias]` we're providing an explicit value setting along with our `backend.tfvars`

 Let's test out some things to understand loading precedence of that arg.
 We have the following, alternative `backend-invalid.tfvars` file here in this directory, and here's what it looks like: